August 2025

 Two weeks earlier Pemberton had been so desperate for cavalry to stop Colonel Gierson's raid, he had ordered 3 companies of the 20th Mississippi Infantry at Jackson, Mississippi – about 400 men - to be put on horseback, and sent to Edward's Depot to guard the 300 muskets and 10,000 rounds of ammunition stored in Edward's Produce and Grocery.
 These guns were one of dozens of such arsenals through out Mississippi, kept to deal with a feared uprising by the victims of the allegedly “benign” institution of slavery.

-It was a 100 man scouting detachment of the transmogrified 20th Mississippi horse-slash- infantry, out of Edwards Depot, which had been surprised along Bakers Creek by union cavalry on 6 May.
+On 6 May, 1863 a 100 man scouting detachment of the 20th Mississippi horse-slash- infantry, out of Edwards Depot, was surprised along Bakers Creek by union cavalry.
 And it was their capture which had so frightened editor and publisher George William Harper at Raymond, that he had inspired Pemberton's concern about the capabilities of the metamorphosed 20th Mississippi.

-And that was what Pemberton had asked Colonel Adams to do – ride the 25 miles from Jackson, through Bolton, and cross Bakers Creek to Edward's Depot.
+And that was why Pemberton had asked Colonel Adams to ride the 25 miles from Jackson, through Bolton, and across Bakers Creek to Edward's Depot.
 Once there he was to coolly observe and calmly report about the condition and combat readiness of the 20th regiment.
 But cool and calm were not words usually associated with either of the Adams boys.

 If Colonel Adams had caught up with Grierson's raiders, even for a brief struggle, he might have reacted differently to Pemberton's orders.
 But the insult of burned box cars and warehouses along the Grierson's route was seared into his mind.
 He had breathed in the stench of blackened wooden cross ties and bridges, felt the humiliating heat of smoldering and twisted bow tied iron rails.
 His honor demanded revenge.
 Revenge was something William Wirt Adams understood.

 So on Saturday morning 10 May, even though ordered to picket his men on the roads between Raymond and Forty-mile Creek, Brigadier General William Wirt Adams had mounted his entire command and ridden the 25 miles to Edward's Depot.
-He spent the next 48 hours in Edward's Depot, looking for a fight, unaware he had just missed the most important one in his life.
+Here, behind Confederate lines, all was confusion.
+Adams spent the next 48 hours in Edward's Depot, looking for a fight, unaware he had just missed the most important one in his life.

 Because, on the evening of 11 May, Brigadier General John Gregg's 4,500 infantrymen were left defending the three roads leading into the town of Raymond without the eyes and ears of cavalry to warn them of any approaching Yankee army.
 And the Yankees were approaching, In great numbers.